Janet made a gourmet game plan

 *People following the WW program can expect to lose 1-2 pounds/week.
-Janet lost weight on a prior program and is continuing on WW Freestyle™.
+Janet lost weight on a prior program and is continuing on myWW™.
 Watch her journey of navigating success at food truck festivals across the country.

 In Janet’s words: